leontristain/modnotes/windhelm/plan.md

 ## Concerns Regarding Overlapping Content

 Multiple addons that change the same thing obviously are not compatible with each other.
-However, if they exist as separate but competing addons, then each vision can have its own audience.
-In contrast, if we all conform to the same vision, then only one person's creative vision will be realized.
+This is not a problem because as separate, independent addons, each can have its own audience.
+In contrast, if contributor work is managed the typical way as a singular overall project with a single vision, then only one person's creative vision will be realized.

 Regarding "addon packs", while I will curate and release my own "addon pack" out of the addons we get, I will release it as a separate NexusMods mod so to not advertise it as "official".
 From my perspective, anyone can curate their own addon pack and release it, and any addon may be chosen by any addon pack to be included.
 Again, permission for your addon to be part of an addon pack is not required, but I do highly encourage it.

 The user is also not required to use addon packs and can choose to merge their own addon pack, or simply install individual addons separately (if they've got the space in their modlist).

-Overall, between competing addons each can have their own audience.